-NOTE: You must, however, sign Part D of the application.
+NOTE: You must, however, sign Part D of the application

-You are reminded again that, if is determined that you have knowingly made a frivolous application for asylum, you may be permanently ineligible for any benefits under the INA.
+You are again reminded that, if is determined that you have knowingly made a frivolous application for asylum, you can be permanently ineligible for any benefits under the INA.
 (See section 208(d)(6) of the INA.)

 According to regulations at 8 CFR sections 208.20 and 1208.20, an application is frivolous if any of its material elements is deliberately fabricated.
-Again, note that you may not avoid a frivolous finding simply because someone advised or told you to provide false information on your asylum application.
+Again, please note that you may not avoid a frivolous finding simply because someone advised or told you to provide false information on your asylum application.

 VI.
-Required Documents and Required Number of Copies That You Must Submit With Your Application
+Required Documents and Required Number of Copies That You Must Submit With Your Application.

-You must submit the following documents to apply for asylum and withholding of removal:
+You must submit the following documents to apply for asylum and witholding of removal:

-- The completed, signed original and one copy of your completed application, Form I-589, and the original and one copy of any supplementary sheets and supplementary statements.
-If you choose to submit additional supporting material, see Section VII, Additional Evidence That You Should Submit, in Part 1 of these instructions.
-You must include two copies of each document.
-You should make and keep an additional copy of the completed application for your own records. - An additional copy of your completed application, Form I-589, with supplementary statements, for each family member listed in Part A.II. that you are including in your application.

-3. Two copies of primary or secondary evidence of relationship, such as birth or school records of your children, marriage certificate, or proof of termination of marriage, for each family member listed in Part A.II. that you are including in your application.
+- The completed, signed original and two copies of your completed application, Form I-589, and the original and two copies of any supplementary sheets and supplementary statements.
+If you choose to submit additional supporting material, see Page 7 of the Instructions, Part 1: Filing Instructions, Section VII, "Additional Evidence That You Should Submit."
+You must include three copies of each document.
+You should make and keep an additional copy of the completed application for your own records. - An additional copy of your completed application, Form I-589, with supplementary statements, for each family member listed in Part A. II, whom you want to have included in your application. - Three copies of primary or secondary evidence of relationship, such as birth or school records of your children, marriage certificate or proof of termination of marriage, for each family member listed in Part A. II. whom you want to have included in your application.

-NOTE: If you submit an affidavit, you must submit the original and one copy.
-(For affidavit requirements, see Part A.II in Part 1, Section V, of these instructions.)
+NOTE: If you submit an affidavit, you must submit the original and two copies.
+(For affidavit requirements, see Pages 4 and 5 of the Instructions, Part 1: Filing Instructions, Section V, "Completing the Form," Part A. II.)

-- 4. One passport-style photograph of yourself and of each family member listed in Part A.II. that you are including in your application.
+- One passport-style photograph of yourself and of each family member listed in Part A. II. who is included in your application.
 The photos must have been taken no more than 30 days before you file your application.
-Using a pencil, print the person's complete name and A-Number (if any) on the back of each photograph. - 5.
-Two copies of all passports or other travel documents (cover to cover) in your possession and two copies of any U.S. immigration documents, such as a Form I-94, Arrival-Departure Record, for you and each family member included in your application, if you have such documents.
-Do not submit original passports or travel documents unless specifically requested. - 6.
-If you have other identification documents (for example, birth certificate, military or national identification card, driver's license, etc.), we recommend that you submit two copies with your application and bring the original(s) with you to the interview.
+Using a pencil, print the person's complete name and A Number (if any) on the back of his or her photo. - Three copies of all passports or other travel documents (cover to cover) in your possession and three copies of any U.S. Immigration documents, such as a Form I-94, Arrival Departure Record, for you and each family member included in your application, if you have such documents. - If you have other identification documents (for example, birth certificate, military or national identification card, driver's license, etc.), it is recommended that you submit three copies with your application and bring the original(s) with you to the interview.

-Copies.
 Documents filed with this application should be photocopies.
 If you choose to send an original document, USCIS or the Immigration Court may keep that original document for its records.

-Translations.
-Any document containing foreign language submitted to USCIS must be accompanied by a full English language translation that the translator has certified as complete and accurate, and by the translator's certification that he or she is competent to translate from the foreign language into English.
+Translation of documents not in English is required.
+Any document in a language other than English must be accompanied by an adequate English translation that the translator has certified as complete and correct and by the translator's certification that he or she is competent to translate into English the language used in the document.

 VII.
-Additional Evidence That You Must Submit
+Additional Evidence That You Should Submit.

-You must submit reasonably available corroborative evidence showing (1) the general conditions in the country from which you are seeking asylum, and (2) the specific facts on which you are relying to support your claim.
+You should submit reasonably available corroborative evidence showing (1) the general conditions in the country from which you are seeking asylum and (2) the specific facts on which you are relying to support your claim.